-Costs associated with patents are charged to profit or loss in the periods in which they are incurred.
+Costs associated with patents are expensed as incurred.
 Licenses and acquired patents with a finite useful life are carried at cost less accumulated amortisation and impairment losses.
 Amortisation is calculated using the straight-line method to allocate the cost of licenses and patents over the period of the expected benefit, which is up to 20 years.
+As at the reporting date no patents or licenses are recognised as intangible assets.